franzbu/EnhancedSpaces.spoon/README.md

 Below you can see what effect the modifier keys have; the first menu entry, 'mSpaces', reveals its whole potential without any additional modifier keys and is therefore not listed:

+#### Menu - 'Swap'
+- no modifier: swap windows, which includes sizes and positions
+- menuModifier1: window chosen first snaps into position 'a1' (left half of screen), second window snaps into 'a2'; focus on first window
+- menuModifier2: window chosen first snaps into position `a3` (left half of screen), second window snaps into 'a4'; focus on first window
+- menuModifier3: window chosen first snaps into position 'a5' (left half of screen), second window snaps into 'a6'; focus on first window

 #### Menu - 'active window'
 - no modifier: toggle reference of active window on selected mSpace; if all mSpaces end up unchecked, the window is minimized
 - menuModifier1: delete all reference except for the selected mSpace